Read This First

 Prompt 1: Provide a clear definition of moral hazards and 7 examples.

-The central claim is this: Moral hazard is a term used in economics and insurance to describe situations where one party engages in risky behavior or fails to act in an entirely honest manner because they know that another party bears the risk.
+In plain terms: Moral hazard is a term used in economics and insurance to describe situations where one party engages in risky behavior or fails to act in an entirely honest manner because they know that another party bears the risk.

 Individuals with comprehensive health or auto insurance may be less motivated to avoid risky behaviors, such as smoking or reckless driving, because they know their insurance policy will cover the costs of their actions.